coreos/coreos-xhyve/Godeps/_workspace/src/github.com/spf13/viper/README.md

 // unmarshal config
 runtime_viper.Unmarshal(&runtime_conf)

-// open a goroutine to wath remote changes forever go func(){
+// open a goroutine to watch remote changes forever go func(){
 	for {
 	    time.Sleep(time.Second * 5) // delay after each request

-	    // currenlty, only tested with etcd support err := runtime_viper.WatchRemoteConfig()
+	    // currently, only tested with etcd support err := runtime_viper.WatchRemoteConfig()
 	    if err != nil {
 	        log.Errorf("unable to read remote config: %v", err) continue
 	    }

 	    // unmarshal new config into our runtime config struct. you can also use channel
 	    // to implement a signal to notify the system of the changes runtime_viper.Unmarshal(&runtime_conf)
 	}